Car Body Shop Health and Safety Templates

 Do car body shops need COSHH assessments for paints and solvents?

-Yes — all hazardous substances must be assessed under COSHH regulations.
+Yes — all hazardous substances must be assessed through COSHH risk assessments carried out in line with COSHH regulations.

 Paints, solvents, fillers, thinners, and cleaning products are covered by the Control of Substances Hazardous to Health (COSHH) regulations.
 Car body shops must carry out COSHH assessments to identify risks and put safe handling measures in place.
 Our ready-to-use COSHH Risk Assessments and Car Body Shop Health and Safety Template Bundle include pre-completed examples for common products, saving time while ensuring compliance.